OpenEvalProject/evals/manuscripts/elife-85722/v2/manuscript.md

 An important feature of the stand-alone version of Phantasus is the ability to share manually curated datasets.
 Similar to Phantasus session link sharing, one can generate a named session consisting of a dataset and its visual representation.
 Link to this named session (e.g. https://alserglab.wustl.edu/phantasus/?preloaded=GSE53986.Ctrl_vs_LPS) can then be shared for the other users to view.
 Such a predictable display of the data can be particularly useful in a publication context.

-## Available datasets
+### Available datasets

 Phantasus provides streamlined access to more than 96,649 GEO datasets.
 For these datasets, the expression values and gene identifiers (Entrez, ENSEMBL, or Gene Symbol) are readily available (Figure 2).
 Moreover, these datasets are used to populate the initial Phantasus cache, and thus they have low loading times.

 ![Figure 2.](https://cdn.elifesciences.org/articles/85722/elife-85722-fig2-v2.jpg)

 **Figure 2.:** For fully supported datasets, gene expression data is accompanied by gene annotations in a standardized format.
-Partial support datasets have either incomplete gene expression matrix or gene annotations.Figure 2—source data 1.Figure 2.
+Partial support datasets have either incomplete gene expression matrix or gene annotations.

 Of these 96,649 datasets, 49,846 are microarrays based on 2767 platforms.
 For 1347 platforms, GEO databases have machine-readable annotations in the annot.gz format with Entrez gene and Gene symbol columns, corresponding to 39,621 datasets.
 The remaining 10,225 datasets are obtained from platforms that do not have a GEO-provided annotation.
 For these 1420 platforms, we have automatically marked up user-provided annotations in SOFT format to extract gene identifiers and convert the annotations into annot.gz format.

 The RNA-seq subset of the datasets with streamlined access consists of 46,803 datasets.
 As GEO does not store expression values for RNA-seq datasets, we rely on other databases for the expression data.
 The first-priority database for RNA-seq gene counts is ARCHS4 (Human, Mouse, and Zoo versions), which covers 35,088 datasets.
 The other source is the DEE2 database (human, mouse, and other available organisms), which covers an additional 11,715 datasets.
 The DEE2 database contains run-level quantification, so it has been preprocessed to sum read counts into sample-level tables.

-## Case study 1: Basic usage
+### Case study 1: Basic usage

 To illustrate the basic usage of Phantasus, we will consider the dataset GSE53986 (Noubade et al., 2014) from the GEO database (Figure 3).
 This dataset consists of 16 samples of bone marrow-derived macrophages, untreated and treated with three stimuli: LPS, IFNg, and combined LPS + IFNg.
 The gene expression was measured with Affymetrix Mouse Genome 430 2.0 Array.
 Here, we give an overview of the steps; the full walk-through for the analysis is available in Appendix 2.